-The SHS is designed to provide reliable and up-to-date information on the composition, characteristics, attitudes and behaviour of Scottish households and individuals, both nationally and at a sub-national level and to examine the physical condition of Scotland's homes.
-It covers a wide range of topics to allow links to be made between different policy areas.
+The SHS is designed to provide reliable and up-to-date information on the composition, characteristics, attitudes and behaviour of Scottish households and individuals, both nationally and at a sub-national level, and to examine the physical condition of Scotland's homes.
+It covers a wide range of topics.
 The specific aims of the survey are:

-- Meet central and local Government needs for priority policy relevant data across a broad range of topics (including needs for continuing timeseries of data collected by the SHS and SHCS previously); - Be understandable and useful to stakeholders and so lead to a high level of buy-in and use of the SHS; - Have built in flexibility to respond to different data needs regarding geography and frequency (e.g. to provide some data annually at Local Authority level, and some biennially at national level), and changes to these requirements over time; - Align with other surveys and data vehicles (in particular the Scottish) Health Survey and Scottish Crime and Justice Survey); - Produce high quality data in accordance with the Code of Practice for Official Statistics2 so as to provide data that is suitable for the production of National Statistics publications in a cost effective way; - To permit disaggregation of information both geographically and in terms of population sub-groups (such as families with children or households in the social rented sector); - To allow the relationships between social variables within households to be examined.
-This will support cross-analysis on a range of issues;
+- Meet central and local Government needs for priority policy relevant data across a broad range of topics (including needs for continuing timeseries of data collected by the SHS and SHCS previously); - Be understandable and useful to stakeholders and so lead to a high level of buy-in and use of the SHS; - Have built in flexibility to respond to different data needs regarding geography and frequency (e.g. to provide some data annually at Local Authority level, and some biennially at national level), and changes to these requirements over time; - Align with other surveys and data vehicles (in particular the Scottish Health Survey and Scottish Crime and Justice Survey) to allow for Scottish Surveys Core Questions data to be produced; - Produce high quality data in accordance with the Code of Practice for Official Statistics2 so as to provide data that is suitable for the production of National Statistics publications in a cost effective way; - To permit disaggregation of information both geographically and in terms of population sub-groups (such as families with children or households in the social rented sector); - To allow the relationships between social variables within households to be examined.
+This will support cross-analysis on a range of issues; - To allow detailed follow-up surveys of sub-samples from the main survey sample, if required.